NunoFilipeSantos/NunoFilipeSantos/README.md

 * #### 2014-2014: Junior Engineer @ [TomTom](https://github.com/tomtom-international) - Remote
   * Correcting and flagging bugs in TOMTOM's Maps (Android).
 * #### 2013-2015: Technical Project Manager @ Self-employed - Remote
-  * I was responsible for managing several web projects mostly related to making a business grow and prosper in a web environment.
+  * I was responsible for managing several web projects mostly related to making a business grow and prosper in a web environment with open-source software.

 ## 🎓 Education